Last Updated on February 19, 2021

 Today I’m going to go over the basics of finishing with an oil-based wood stain.
 I’ll cover what stain is best used for, how to apply it and how to clean up.
-If you have additional questions that I didn’t cover, please leave them in the comments.

 This post contains affiliate links.